sopelj/hass-ember-mug-component/README.md

 ### Preparing your Mug

-The Ember Mug is very finicky.
-It will only maintain a connection with one device at a time.
-If you have previously paired it with another device (like your phone) you will need to forget it from that device and reset the mug to factory settings.

-*Note*: This will mean you cannot use that device to connect to at the same time as Home Assistant, and it will default to initial temperature and colour settings.
+In order to function properly please, set up your mug using the app before trying to use this integration.
+This is not required, but if you don't, changing values such as the name, colour, temp, etc. via home assistant will not work.
+Once you set it up, then please forget the mug on your phone or at least disable Bluetooth, so they don't fight over the mug.

 To do so:
- 1. Forget the Mug on any device you previously used
- 2. Hold down button on the bottom of the mug until light goes blue, then yellow and then red
- 3. It should blink red twice and goes back to white (The default colour)
- 4. Then enter pairing mode again - Hold down the button until the light starts blinking blue
+ 1. Set up the mug in the Ember mobile app
+ 2. Forget the mug from your Bluetooth Devices on your phone (or at least disable Bluetooth on it).
- 5. Home Assistant should auto-detect the mug and prompt you to configure it.
+ 3. Home Assistant should auto-detect the mug and prompt you to configure it.
 Just hit next.

-*Note* If it fails to find your mug please try resetting and entering pairing mode again before trying again.
+(If not try holding down the butter on the bottom until it flashes blue)

+#### Troubleshooting

+##### 'Operation failed with ATT error: 0x0e' or another connection error
+This seems to be caused by the bluetooth adaptor being in some sort of passive mode.
+I have not yet figured out how to wake it programmatically so sadly, you need to manually open `bluetoothctl` to do so.
+Please ensure the mug is in pairing mode (ie. the light is flashing blue) and run the `bluetoothctl` command.
+You don,t need to type anything. run it and wait until the mug connects.

+If you are on Home Assistant OS you can use the Terminal + SSH addon, open the terminal, type `bluetoothctl` and hit enter.
+If you are running in docker or locally via python you can run it on the host.

 ## Caveats / known issues:

-- The services to change mug values fail with a bluetooth permission error, that I can't figure out yet.
+- The services to change mug values only works if the mug has been set up in the Ember app initially.
 - If you have another device paired with it like your phone it will cause it to disconnect, so you need to remove it from that device.
 - This maintains a connection to your mug which:
     - may affect battery